kunalk3/kunalk3/README.md

 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/max/680/1*IRGHmiGsa16stedQvIaZfw.gif"><br>

 ✒️ __About me:__
-- 📌 Data Science Engineer having strong analytical ability, problem-solving skill, proficient in __Machine Learning, Python, C++ 11/14__, with over 3+ years of industry experience in software development and 2 years contributed in data analytics, data science tools and techniques with extensive experience in __data analysis, manipulating, processing, insights, web scraping, API__ and __ML-NLP-DL techniques.__ with practical working experience in requirement analysis, data preparation, data modeling, solution deployments, POC releases to customers, stakeholder interactions with constatnt improvements and new learnings.
+- 📌 Data Science Engineer having strong analytical ability, problem-solving skill, proficient in __Machine Learning, Deep Learning, Market Research, Statistics, Python, C++ 11/14__, with over 3+ years of industry experience and 2+ years contributed in data analytics, data science tools and techniques with extensive experience in __data analysis, manipulating, processing, insights, data preparation, data modeling, web scraping, API__ and __ML-NLP-DL techniques.__ I like to learn new AI techniques, data aspects and innovative research.

 - 📌 Strong *analytical ability* with passion for turning data into actionable insights, find discoveries, hidden patterns, and solution through it.
 I enjoy the journey with data, meeting new people, and hearing new perspectives